ydirickson/simple-mooc/README.md

 ### Deploy to Heroku

-## Errors, problemas and contributions
+## Errors, problems and contributions

 ## Credits